2.0 TRANSPARENCY/NOTICE–WHAT PERSONAL INFORMATION WE COLLECT AND HOW WE USE IT

 Depending on how you interact with WCG, we and our Third Party-service providers may also collect and use information in a variety of ways, including:

-• IRBs–Research Subject Information.
+IRBs–Research Subject Information.
 When research subjects communicate with our IRBs, we obtain whatever information the research subject chooses to provide (including, e.g., name and email address), and use that information to respond to the subject’s request.
-Additionally, our IRBs receive information from investigators regarding adverse events.
+Additionally, our IRBs receive information from investigators regarding unanticipated problems.
 We endeavor to instruct investigators to provide such records in de-identified form.

 To the extent Third Parties collect Personal Information of patients, ePS seeks to ensure that such Third Parties provide adequate privacy notices to the Data Subjects.

-• WCG–Pseudonymous Data.
-Including as discussed infra at § 2.8.3, WCG may use and share your anonymized or aggregated information within the WCG family of companies or with Third Parties for public health, research, analytics and any other legally permissible purposes.
+WCG – Pseudonymous Data.
+Including as discussed below in § 2.8.3, WCG may use and share your anonymized or aggregated information within the WCG family of companies or with Third Parties for public health, research, analytics and any other legally permissible purposes.

 2.3 Human Resources Data

 WCG collects Personal Information from current, prospective and former Employees, their contact points in case of a medical emergency, and beneficiaries under any insurance policy (“Human Resources Data”).
 The Human Resources Data we collect may include title, name, address, phone number, email address, date of birth, passport number, driver’s license number, Social Security number, financial information related to credit checks, bank details for payroll, information that may be recorded on a CV or application form, language abilities, contact information of third parties in case of an emergency and beneficiaries under any insurance policy.
 We may also collect Sensitive Human Resources Data such as details of health and disability, including mental health, medical leave, and maternity leave.

 We acquire, hold, use and Process Human Resources-related Personal Information for a variety of business purposes including:

 - workflow management, assigning, managing and administering projects;